SpacingBat3/WebCord/docs/Readme.md

 some TypeScript practises like the use of `any` type and enforces some cosmetic aspects of the code to keep it more consistent.

-Unlike to official Discord client, WebCord's policy about Electron also makes it to use the latest major release currently supported and available at the package time.
+Unlike the official Discord client, WebCord's policy about Electron also makes it to use the latest major release currently supported and available at the package time.
 This makes WebCord use more up-to-date Electron releases with more recent Chromium engine.